ezzabuzaid/website/pages/learn/essentials/tables.md

 The configuration for each field can be found in the installed database extension documentation.

+### Primary and Audit fields

+The compiler auto-generates the following fields in each table:

+- `id`: A UUID field that serves as the primary key for each record.
+- `createdAt`: A timestamp field that represents when the record was created.
+- `updatedAt`: A timestamp field that represents the last time the record was updated.
+- `deletedAt`: A timestamp field that indicates when the record was deleted (if applicable).

+These fields are automatically added to each table and can be used in queries and other database operations.

 ### Validations

 The following list of validations can be applied to a field: